abrahmgo/konfioExercise/readme.md

-branch master has the real excercise branch master2 has a other features
+branch master has MVC model
+branch master2 has a other features branch master has MVVM model